Wednesday, March 26, 2008

 can do some quick math.
 An item costs $1.85?
 I say $2.
 Then I

-6. Keep a list on your fridge, and write things down immediately.
+don’t need a calculator or all those complicated math skills. - Keep a list on your fridge, and write things down immediately.

 When you run out of something, don’t leave it to your memory.
 Jot